EtienneHerzig/Pucciniales/README.md

   - Why?
     - Mature and is useful across the board for key-value, document, semi-relational and graph databases.
   - Why not MongoDB?
     - Not quite as varied as Arango and I am too unsure about possible ramifications of the license for people who want to use Pucciniales.
+It might be added as an optional DB down the line for people that are okay with it's license.
+  - Why not SurrealDB?
+    - Also quite interesting but their current License disallows DBaaS which would hinder any commercial deployment of this product.
+It might be added as an optional DB down the line for people that are okay with it's license.

 ## Licenses